 Other negative emotions that may be attached to an inner child wounding include shame, rejection, abandonment, and guilt.
 These too may benefit from inner child pathworking.

 Belief in the process is a signal that it will be effective.

 It is not for everyone

 You need to trust your intuition on this.

 Not everyone needs to revisit the past, and not everyone needs to heal their inner child.
-Some people may feel its ‘going backwards’.
-Others may fee that its not the right approach for them.
+Some people may feel it’s ‘going backwards’.
+Others may fee that it’s not the right approach for them.
 That is all perfectly okay.
-Whether this doesn’t resonate with you, or you just don’t ‘believe in the process’, then this will probably not be beneficial for you.
+Whether this does not resonate with you, or you just do not ‘believe in the process’, then this will probably not be beneficial for you.

 Depending on your circumstance, this may be not enough to help heal your inner child.
-However, it’s a step in the right direction.
+However, it is a step in the right direction.
 It may act as a diagnostic tool that reveals the healing you may require are deeper healing techniques through psychotherapy.

-Just be mindful that not working on that inner dialogue our wounded child has created will mean we will repeat drama over and over again.
+Just be mindful that not working on that inner dialogue our wounded child has created will mean we will repeat drama repeatedly.